ve-global/PhpSnifferRules/README.md

 ## Rules Details

-This ruleset extends the PSR2 standard with a few twicks:
+This ruleset extends the PSR2 standard with a few tweaks:

 - arrays must be declared using the short syntax.
 - tabs must be used in place of spaces.